I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintcoreui2-enumconstrainedoptions.md

 <p> </p>

 ## -remarks
-<p>This method is supported only for Windows XP Pscript5 UI plug-ins that fully replace the core driver's standard UI pages, and is supported only during the UI plug-in's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554173">IPrintOemUI::DocumentPropertySheets</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff554165">IPrintOemUI::DevicePropertySheets</a> functions, and their property sheet callback routines.
-See <a href="NULL">Replacing Driver-Supplied Property Sheet Pages</a> for more information.</p>

-<p>To reduce the need to make two calls per data access, pass the method an output buffer of a fixed size (1 KB, for example), and then check the function return value.
-If the method returns S_OK, the buffer already contains the data of interest.
-If the method returns E_OUTOFMEMORY, the value in *<i>pcbNeeded</i> is the buffer size needed to hold the data of interest.
-The caller should then allocate a buffer of that larger size and proceed with a second call to the method.</p>

-<p>This method is supported only for Windows XP Pscript5 UI plug-ins that fully replace the core driver's standard UI pages, and is supported only during the UI plug-in's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554173">IPrintOemUI::DocumentPropertySheets</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff554165">IPrintOemUI::DevicePropertySheets</a> functions, and their property sheet callback routines.
+<p>This method is supported only for Windows XP Pscript5 UI plug-ins that fully replace the core driver's standard UI pages, and is supported only during the UI plug-in's <a href="print.iprintoemui_documentpropertysheets">IPrintOemUI::DocumentPropertySheets</a> and <a href="print.iprintoemui_devicepropertysheets">IPrintOemUI::DevicePropertySheets</a> functions, and their property sheet callback routines.
 See <a href="NULL">Replacing Driver-Supplied Property Sheet Pages</a> for more information.</p>

 <p>To reduce the need to make two calls per data access, pass the method an output buffer of a fixed size (1 KB, for example), and then check the function return value.
 If the method returns S_OK, the buffer already contains the data of interest.
 If the method returns E_OUTOFMEMORY, the value in *<i>pcbNeeded</i> is the buffer size needed to hold the data of interest.
 The caller should then allocate a buffer of that larger size and proceed with a second call to the method.</p>